Mattis Promises DREAMers In The Military That The Country They're Fighting For Won't Deport Them

 Immigration experts and DACA advocates quickly pointed out that Mattis couldn't make such a guarantee without an executive order from the president, or legislation involving DHS.

 "That's not up to DOD.
-It's up to DHS," tweeted Arizona Democrat Rep. Ruben Gallego.
+It's up to DHS," tweeted Arizona Democratic Rep. Ruben Gallego.
 "Once they step off base, there's nothing that Mattis or anyone else could do to protect DREAMers serving in our military from deportation," referring to DACA recipients by a name drawn from the failed bipartisan DREAM Act, which would have provided undocumented migrants a path to citizenship.

 Vera Bergengruen is a Pentagon reporter for BuzzFeed News and is based in Washington, DC.